miso-lims/walkthroughs/0-original-walkthrough.md

 The validation field is used only by cBot; leave it blank.

-Now check on the Order.
+Now check on the sequencing order.

-1. Click on the _Orders_ page and verify that the _Remaining_ column now shows 1 for the pool.
+1. Click on the _Sequencing Orders - Outstanding_ page and verify that the _Remaining_ column now
+shows 1 for the pool.